eschoi-ml/eschoi-ml.github.io/kfd/kfd.md

-# Light of the Martyrs
-# Walking the Sacred Path of Korean Catholic Heritage
+# Light of the Martyrs: Walking the Sacred Path of Korean Catholic Heritage

 Hello, this is Eunsoo, Korean Catholic and parishioner at [Our Lady of Peace Church & Shirine](https://www.olop-shrine.org/) in California, USA.
 I created this page to To celebrate the teast day of korean martyrs in September 20, 2025.